rafaeleliasrb/nestedLogic/README.md

 </p>
 <p align="justify">
 But where are the nested Ifs?<br/>
-For this, the Fine interface was created that only has a method called calcule.
+For this, the Fine interface was created that only has a method called calcule:
 </p>

 ```java